 We saw pictures of colour spaces, and have discussed them as boundaries for colour.
 It’s time to break them down a little further to see what makes them tick.

 All colour spaces have the same general anatomy (i.e. properties that make them a colour space).
 They all have three basic characteristics:

-The first and biggest of these are the colourants – also referred to at the primaries.
-These are definitions the three primary tones of that colour space – the most saturated versions of that particular colour.
+The first and biggest of these are the colourants – also referred to as the primaries.
+These are definitions of the three primary tones of that colour space – the most saturated versions of that particular colour.

 In RGB colour spaces, we have Red, Green and Blue colourants.

 In CMY colour spaces, we have Cyan, Magenta and Yellow colourants.
 (In reality, because subtractive primaries, and specifically inks, are pretty complicated, there are sometimes other colorants defined, we can ignore this for now)